 Be Who You Are

-This is another great rule.
-Be who you are all throughout recruitment.
-You don’t want to get into a sorority based on a fake persona, because then you will have to keep up with that persona throughout your time in the sorority.
-I don’t know about you, but that doesn’t sound like a happy life to me.
+This is another excellent rule.
+Be who you are throughout recruitment.
+You don't want to get into a sorority based on a fake persona, because then you will have to keep up with that persona throughout your time in the sorority.
+I don't know about you, but that doesn't sound like a happy life to me.
 Be who you are, everyone else is taken.

 After Deferred Recruitment